Standard Chartered PLC (SCBFY) To Go Ex-Dividend on March 8th

 Standard Chartered PLC (OTCMKTS:SCBFY – Get Free Report) declared a dividend on Wednesday, February 28th, NASDAQ reports.
-Investors of record on Monday, March 11th will be given a dividend of 0.4827 per share on Monday, June 3rd.
-The ex-dividend date is Friday, March 8th.
-This is a positive change from Standard Chartered’s previous dividend of $0.10.
+Investors of record on Monday, March 11th will be paid a dividend of 0.4827 per share on Monday, June 3rd.
+The ex-dividend date of this dividend is Friday, March 8th.
+This is an increase from Standard Chartered’s previous dividend of $0.10.

 About Standard Chartered